Protea comptonii: Ecology

 This species is found growing in a limited number of specific habitats: montane grassland around Barberton, and in KwaZulu-Natal it occurs in either sourveld or grassland in the Zululand mistbelt, on quartzite-derived substrates.
 It is found on steep, south-facing slopes among quartzite outcrops, at altitudes of 700 to 1,800 metres.

 The tree blooms in the winter in the Barberton mountains.
 Pollination is achieved by means of visits by nectar-feeding birds.
 Its aerial stems can survive the wildfires which periodically pass through its habitat and re-sprout.

 Its seeds are not stored on the plant as are those of many other proteas, and are released from the infructescence immediately after ripening.
 The seeds are dispersed by action of the wind.
 Recruitment appears to occur at a low rate.

 Cattle do not feed on the leaves of this tree, or at least leave it alone in the veld, but it is consumed by wild antelope.

 Uses

 There are no recorded uses known in Eswatini.
 According to the IUCN the bark is used in traditional medicine by locals.

 Conservation

 Legislation

 It is the only Protea species protected in South Africa under the National Forests Act of 1998.
 Pursuant to this law, plants may not be disturbed, damaged or destroyed in any way, nor may their products be possessed, collected, transported, purchased or sold, except under licence granted by the relevant delegated provincial authority.

-In Eswatini the species is legally protected under the Flora Protection Act of 2000, being classified as an 'endangered' species in the 2002 Southern African Plant Red Data List by the Southern African Botanical Diversity Network, it was afforded 'Schedule A' protection; it is unclear if that has changed now the conservation status has been downgraded.
+In Eswatini, the species is legally protected under the Flora Protection Act of 2000, being classified as an 'endangered' species in the 2002 Southern African Plant Red Data List by the Southern African Botanical Diversity Network, it was afforded 'Schedule A' protection.